ra559/cis106/guides/Ubuntu Github Setup.md

 # How to Setup Git and Github in Ubuntu 20.04

-## Asumptions:
+## Assumptions:
-I asume the following:
+I assume the following:
 * You have a computer running Ubuntu and VS Code is installed in it.
 * You have a basic understanding of the Linux Command Line and your Terminal Emulator
 * You have a Github Account